How Much Does It Cost to Translate a Website in 2023?

 When it comes to translating your website content, you can either copy the content into a spreadsheet for translators or connect your website backend with translation software.
 The latter option will make the process more organized and seamless.
 In addition, connecting translation software with your website saves time and effort, which saves money in the long run.

 If you are lucky, your website will be designed using Content Management Systems (CMS), like WordPress, Joomla, Shopify, and Drupal.
-This means you will have many options of translation software.
+This means you will have many options for the translation software.

 Here are some recommendations and related costs: